1980 United States presidential election in Mississippi: Campaign

 Both major party candidates targeted the state, with Governor William F. Winter giving incumbent president and Democratic candidate Jimmy Carter extensive support — support that had not been given to a Democratic nominee since Adlai Stevenson II during the 1950s.
-Mississippi, alongside Alabama, Florida and Texas, was a key state in Reagan’s plan to win the presidency by eating into Carter’s 1976 Southern support, especially as Carter’s Baptist identity held less weight than it had in 1976.
+Mississippi, alongside Alabama, Florida and Texas, was a key state in Reagan's plan to win the presidency by eating into Carter's 1976 Southern support, especially as Carter's Baptist identity held less weight than it had in 1976.

 Philadelphia, notorious for the 1964 murder of three civil rights workers, was where Reagan began his campaign with a proclamation of “states’ rights” frequently compared with George Wallace’s 1968 campaign, which had won over five-eighths of Mississippi’s total vote and over four-fifths of the white vote.
-Late in September, the state would be the target of simultaneous campaigning by Jimmy Carter’s mother Lilian, and simultaneously by Republican nominee, California Governor Ronald Reagan.
+Late in September, the state would be the target of simultaneous campaigning by Jimmy Carter’s mother Lilian, and simultaneously by Republican nominee, former California Governor Ronald Reagan.
 Later in the campaign, however, Governor Winter issued a severe criticism of Reagan’s campaign for failing to debate agricultural policy.

 Among white voters, 62% supported Reagan while 35% supported Carter.